scalaz/scalaz/README.md

 The `OptionT#map` requires `Functor[F]`, whereas `OptionT#flatMap` requires `Monad[F]`.
 The capabilities of
 `OptionT` increase with those of `F`.
 We need to encode this into the type class instances for `[a]OptionT[F[A]]`.

-This is done with a heirarchy of [https://github.com/retronym/scalaz7-experimental/blob/master/core/src/main/scala/scalaz/OptionT.scala#L59]("type class implementation traits") and a corresponding set of [https://github.com/retronym/scalaz7-experimental/blob/master/core/src/main/scala/scalaz/OptionT.scala#L23]("prioritized implicit methods").
+This is done with a heirarchy of [type class implementation traits](https://github.com/retronym/scalaz7-experimental/blob/master/core/src/main/scala/scalaz/OptionT.scala#L59) and a corresponding set of [prioritized implicit methods](https://github.com/retronym/scalaz7-experimental/blob/master/core/src/main/scala/scalaz/OptionT.scala#L23).

 In case of ambiguous implicits, Scala will favour one defined in a sub-class of the other.
 This is to avoid ambiguity when in cases like the following: